 There is plenty of information out there when it comes down to when you should take you child to the dentist.
-At Prime Family Dental we highly recommend you bring your child in for their first check up when their first tooth erupts.
+At Prime Family Dental mt druitt, we highly recommend that you bring your child in for their first check up when their first tooth erupts, this is generally between 6 and 10 months.
 This is a limited examination which allows the child to be familiar with the dental setting, the dental chair and it becomes as a perfectly ordinary activity for your child.
-Once the child turns two years old, we highly recommend you bring them in for a proper check-up.
+Once the child turns two years old, we highly recommend you bring them in for a proper full check-up.
 This allows our highly trained and skilled dental team to assess the child’s dental development and put into place the necessary early prevention treatment.

 What you can do at home

 By wiping your baby’s gums down with a damp cloth, which minimizes the sugar and bacteria on their gums.
 A huge misconception is that a lot of us think “there only baby teeth and not permanent”.
-It is very important to remember that healthy baby teeth will contribute to healthy adult teeth.
-It is also as important to get your child’s teeth regularly checked, to prevent decay and to treat any existing decay.
+It is very important to remember that your baby’s healthy teeth will contribute to healthy adult teeth.
+It is also just as important to get your child’s teeth regularly checked, to prevent and stop decay and to treat any existing decay.
 If the decay is left untreated, the decay can reach and adversely affect the health of adult teeth.

 How often should my child brush their teeth?

-It is very important for you and your child to brush twice a day.
-Having a good home routine will go a long way when it comes to your child’s oral health and teeth care.
+It is very important that for you and your child to brush twice a day.
+Having a good home brushing routine will go a long way when it comes to your child’s oral health and teeth care that will last their adulthood.
 A great technique and habit to have is to brush your teeth at the same time as the child does.
 By seeing you do it, they’ll think of it as a normal activity.
-Ensuring only a pea-sized amount of toothpaste is used.
+Ensuring only a pea-sized amount of toothpaste is only used.

 When do adult teeth start to appear?

-Children typically get their first adult tooth at around the age of six.
+Children typically will get their first adult tooth at around the age of five or six.
 However, your child could start losing their baby/milk teeth as early as four years old and as late as eight years old.

 At Prime Family Dental we encourage all parents/guardians to bring their children along to meet us for free.
 This allows your child to feel comfortable and at ease when visiting us.
 Early intervention dentistry is non-invasive oral health assessment.
 Oral health is important for a child’s growth, development, and general health